krishnabhattaram/TSPPruning/README.md

 						1. `self.load_object()` (sets `self._graph` to the Graph object for this problem)
 						2. `features.functions[function_name]()` (compute the feature function)
 						3. `self.write_to_npy()`

-## iPython Notebook
-I tried running this flow in an iPython notebook (`extraction_demo.ipynb`) but ran into errors when trying to do the pip installs in the same way.

-Theoretically, I can follow [this post](https://stackoverflow.com/a/64105223) to run everything using the existing optlearn_env.

 ## Feature Calculation
 Commenting out lines `264-265` causes the optlearn workflow to calculate strictly the features overgoing needless computation to solve the TSP problem instance.